facebookresearch/DPR/README.md

 1. Dense retriever model is based on bi-encoder architecture.
 2. Extractive Q&A reader&ranker joint model inspired by [this](https://arxiv.org/abs/1911.03868) paper.
 3. Related data pre- and post- processing tools.
-4. Dense retriever component for inference time logic based on FAISS index.
+4. Dense retriever component for inference time logic is based on FAISS index.

 ### Installation